arrow-kt/arrow/arrow-docs/docs/docs/quickstart/projects/README.md

 Note for proggitors: These are example projects.

-The documentation for the API is <---- that way clicking on the other buttons.
+The documentation and examples of the API are <---- that way clicking on the other buttons.

 #### Libraries